johnsogg/future-of-programming/README.md

       4. [Ocean Geographical Map Specification](https://github.com/johnsogg/future-of-programming/discussions/7)
       5. [Spaced Repetition Specification](https://github.com/johnsogg/future-of-programming/discussions/6)
 4. Next week we will get an update from groups on how LLMs work in a collaborative context (since not enough time has passed to look at the _ongoing_ part of the effort).

+## Feb 24

+1. Discuss the state of the class, what we want to get out of this, what we want to accomplish/produce.
+2. This is the end of the three week projects!
+Each group should be able to show some polish and be able to talk about the collaboration and maintenance of an LLM-driven effort.
+3. Thank you to the people who have made slides easier to read by including dates or week numbers.